LLENN8/Computational-Physics/README.md

-# Computational Physics
+#  Computational Physics Repository

-This repository just to save my college assignments
+Welcome to the Computational Physics Repository!
+This repository is dedicated to storing and sharing code and resources for college assignments in the field of computational physics.
+Computational physics is a branch of physics that focuses on using computer algorithms, simulations, and numerical methods to study and solve complex physical problems.
+It involves applying mathematical models and computational techniques to simulate physical phenomena, perform data analysis, and make predictions.
+This Repository involves the application of numerical methods and algorithms to solve problems in physics.